 6. FieryRed Dyneema Synthetic Winch Rope

 The FieryRed brand produce a wide range of synthetic winch ropes but this is their new and improved dyneema rope.
-It has a heavy duty construction that’s made of 12 strands, which are braided through nylon and has a breaking strength of 25,000 LBS.
+It has a heavy duty construction that’s made of 12 strands that are braided through nylon and has a breaking strength of 25,000 LBS.

 In terms of the dimension of this synthetic winch rope, it’s available in a single size that’s 85 feet long and 3/8 inch thick.